strapdata/elassandra-operator/docs/source/configuration.rst

 You can use various kubernetes storage class including local and attached volumes.
 Usage of SSD disks is recommended for better performances.

+To specify the persistence characteristics for each Elassandra node, you can describe a `PersistentVolumeClaimSpec <https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#persistentvolumeclaimspec-v1-core>`_ as "dataVolumeClaim" value.

 Persistent volume attached to availability zones
 ________________________________________________